 Criminals get their hands on tens of thousands of guns every year through illegal trafficking.
 States with weak gun laws often serve as suppliers of guns to states with stronger gun laws.
 Law enforcement is constrained by insufficient laws to crack down on gun trafficking.

-A ghost gun is a do-it-yourself, homemade gun made from easy-to-get, unregulated building blocks.
+A ghost gun is a do-it-yourself, homemade gun made from easy-to-get building blocks that can be purchased with no background check and no questions asked.
 These guns are made by an individual, not a federally licensed manufacturer or importer.
 Ghost guns are the fastest-growing gun safety problem facing our country.

 Downloadable guns, or 3-D printed guns, are serious threats to our communities.
 With a 3-D printer and access to the computer schematics, anyone can build an untraceable firearm without a background check.